Anti-fashion: Designers

 With the emergence of counter-mainstream consciousness, a punk style that catered to people's thoughts emerged in this context.
 Punk has a great impact on fashion.
 The well-known designer Vivienne Westwood, who is known as the mother of punk, started her fashion career with punk.
 The clothes she designed not only have punk's iconic fetish fashion, restraint elements, pins, chains, and other punk elements but also incorporate traditional designs such as Scottish plaid and court ballet.

-The multi-wavy skirts, ruffled piping, pirate hats, and boots with romantic pirate styles published by Vivienne in her early days immediately pushed her to the stage of international popularity and gained attention.
-By the mid-1980s, Vivienne began to explore classical and British traditions.
-By the 1990s Vivienne designed irregular, exaggerated and complicated structures by contrasting and matching different materials and colors, which have become Vivienne's unique style.
+The multi-wavy skirts, ruffled piping, pirate hats, and boots with romantic pirate styles published by Westwood in her early days immediately pushed her to the stage of international popularity and gained attention.
+By the mid-1980s, Westwood began to explore classical and British traditions.
+By the 1990s Westwood designed irregular, exaggerated and complicated structures by contrasting and matching different materials and colors, which have become Westwood's unique style.

-Besides Vivienne in Europe, three designers from Japan entered the European fashion scene during the 1980s.
+Besides Westwood in Europe, three designers from Japan entered the European fashion scene during the 1980s.